wltsmrz/mod_admin_rest/README.md

 ##Options

 Add any of the following options to your `prosody.cfg.lua`.
+You may forward additional HTTP options to Prosody's `http` module.

 * `admin_rest_secure` **boolean** [false]